 Remember, your product descriptions are just one (crucial!) element of your product pages.
 They’ll work with product videos, social media integrations, customer reviews, and other user-generated content for a sweeping “sell” of your product.
 There are some things you simply won’t be able to “describe”… and that’s okay.

 For the stuff you can describe, you’ll get on the A/B testing train once your product pages are up.
-You’ll discover what amount of copy visitors want, how far down the product page they scroll, what “product stories” convert best, and more.
+You’ll discover what amount of copy visitors want, how far down the product page they scroll, what “product stories” and product copy converts best, and more.

 That said, don’t write a first draft of a product description and slap it up on your product page with the intention of A/B testing afterwards.
 Have everyone you can think of take a look at it first.
 Then ask them what they think your product’s benefits are.
 Ask them what kind of person they think the description was written for.
 (This is your customer persona, but you don’t have to call it that for the sake of this exercise).
 Ask them why they’d chose your product over a competitor’s.